PrinceAubrey65/PrinceAubrey65/README.md

 - 👋 Hi, I’m @PrinceAubrey65
-- 👀 I’m interested in data science
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning HTML, CSS and JavaScript
-- 💞️ I’m looking to collaborate on anything I know a bit
+- 💞️ I’m looking to collaborate on anything I know a bit of.
 - 📫 How to reach me..
 Telegram @Zed300 Whatsapp 0778728406

 <!---